 But to be more pragmatic, it is a tool used to make investment decisions.
 It helps assess risk and reward.
-And it can assist investors in allocating their resource among stocks, sectors and asset classes.
+And it can assist investors in allocating their resources among stocks, sectors, and asset classes.

 The above picture depicts the factors upon which Technical Analysis is dependent upon.

 Technical analysis is not predicting the future of an endorsement or criticism of any company.
 There is an element of prediction and judgment as it attempts to find the probability of future action of a company’s stock but not the company itself that is under scrutiny.

 Also, this analysis does not give an absolute prediction about the price movement but helps the investors and traders anticipate what could likely happen and accordingly take an investment decision.

 What is a chart?